Updated: Oct 21, 2021

 The Tundra Top is an uber-cozy, raglan style, crochet sweater made for those frigid winter months.
 It features a beautiful, mock neckline, simple, yet eye-catching texture, and bell shaped (or fitted) sleeves!
 It's worked from the top-down, in joined rounds and is made with super bulky weight yarn so it's really warm, super squishy, and works up crazy fast!
 (I'm talking 2 days fast, friends.)
 Plus, the seam line is nearly invisible and runs along the diagonal, raglan line in the back.

-As usual, the pattern offers easy to follow, color coded instructions for sizes XS (S, M, L, XL) (2X, 3X, 4X, 5X), a quick tutorial that goes over how to work a specific stitch, a stitch count chart, and helpful diagrams/example photos so there's no confusion!
+As usual, the pattern offers easy to follow instructions with color coded sizes, a quick tutorial that goes over how to work a specific stitch, a stitch count chart, and helpful diagrams/example photos so there's no confusion!

 WAIST: fitted or loose